mackenziekuettel/september-mixtape/README.md

 # september-mixtape
-A quick mini project to learn and practice working with CSS grids.
+A mini project to learn and practice working with CSS grids.